- Download our Moving to Brussels Guide (PDF)

 Public schools in Brussels

-Public schools are an excellent option for expat families who already speak a local language or are looking for an immersive experience for their younger children.
-However, most expats who are planning to live in Brussels for a shorter period and cannot speak the local language will opt to send their children to one of the city’s many excellent international schools.
+Public education in Brussels is known to be of a high standard.
+Expats can find schools that offer tuition in French or Dutch.
+Public schools are an good option for expat families who already speak a local language or want to immerse their younger children in the local language and culture.
+That said, most expats who are planning to live in Brussels for a shorter period and can't speak the local language will opt to send their children to one of the city’s many excellent international schools.

 Private schools in Brussels